meeshkan/property-based-testing-for-js-devs/README.md

 If you run into problems or have any questions, please [open an issue](https://github.com/meeshkan/property-based-testing-for-js-devs/issues/new) or [reach out to us on Gitter](https://gitter.im/meeshkan/community).

 🐍 Prefer Python?
-This same guide is available to help you learn [property-based testing in Python](https://meeshkan.com/blog/property-based-testing-python/) instead.
+A similar guide is available to help you learn [property-based testing in Python](https://meeshkan.com/blog/property-based-testing-python/) instead.

 ## What's in this document